webix-hub/docs/data/api/refs/ui.dataview_props.md

 - api/link/ui.dataview_template_config.md - the component template
 - api/link/ui.dataview_tooltip_config.md - sets a popup message appearing on pointing a mouse cursor over the dedicated item.
 - api/link/ui.dataview_type_config.md - object that specifies items presentation
-- api/link/ui.dataview_url_config.md - the url of a data feed which will be loaded after component initialization
+- api/link/ui.dataview_url_config.md - the url the component will use to load data after its initialization
 - api/link/ui.dataview_width_config.md - sets the width of the component
 - api/ui.dataview_xcount_config.md - adjusts the view width to display the defined number of items in a row
 - api/ui.dataview_ycount_config.md - adjusts the view height to display the defined number of items in a column